-Duchenne muscular dystrophy (DMD) is a genetic disorder characterized by progressive muscle degeneration caused by the absence of dystrophin, a protein connecting the muscle fiber cytoskeleton to the extracellular matrix through the cell membrane.
-Symptoms which appear in boys by the age of 2 years old include a progressive decline in muscle strength and loss of muscle mass starting in the legs and pelvis extending to the arms and neck.
+Duchenne muscular dystrophy (DMD) is an X-linked genetic disorder characterized by progressive muscle degeneration caused by the absence of dystrophin, a protein connecting the muscle fiber cytoskeleton to the extracellular matrix through the cell membrane.
+Symptoms which appear in boys by 2 years of age include a progressive decline in muscle strength and loss of muscle mass starting in the legs and pelvis extending to the arms and neck.

-Several animal models are available but the most widely used in DMD research is the mdx mouse model.
-The mdx mouse model carries a nonsense point mutation in the exon 23 resulting in the premature translation termination of dystrophin expression.
-PsychoGenics has characterized the mdx mice in the presence and absence of a motor challenge exposure to fatigue the mice.
-Some of the data are presented on this page.
+Several animal models are available but the most widely used in DMD research is the mdx mouse model (JAX Stock # 001801).
+The mdx mouse model carries a nonsense point mutation in exon 23 resulting in the early termination of translation of dystrophin expression.
+PsychoGenics maintains a colony and has extensively characterized the mdx line in house.
+Utilizing motor challenges to amplify fatigue, animals display muscle weakness at an early age, a phenotype which can be used to screen novel therapeutic entities.